xendit/kompare/README.md

 ...
 Done with all resources in ns: velero.
 Finished!
 ```
-**Notice:** The software will assume you want to use your current context as source cluster to compare from (-s or --source to set a different source context).
-Then the -t option is required and its the destination cluster.
+**Notice:** The software assumes the current context as the source cluster by default (use `-s` or `--source` to set a different source context).
+The `-t` option specifies the destination cluster.

+**Notice:** Therefore, the source cluster is typically considered the source of truth for the comparison.

 ### Prerequisites

-It's a golang program and has been tested on Mac Silicon Procesors, but should work on other architectures and Operating systems as well.
-If you need to compile install golang preferably `go 1.21.6` version or higher.
+Kompare is written in Go and has been tested on Mac Silicon Processors.
+It should work on other architectures and operating systems as well.
+Ensure you have Go 1.21.6 or higher installed.

 ## Contributing

-PRs, testing and opening issues are all welcome!
-We are currently busy with the following:
+Contributions such as pull requests, testing, and issue reporting are welcome.
+Current focus areas include:

-1. Add more & better test cases.
+1. Adding more and better test cases.
-2. Improve visualization, the sumary view should be better.
+2. Improving visualization, particularly the summary view.
-3. Improve the visualizations for the diffs in the -vv mode.
+3. Enhancing visualizations for differences in verbose mode.
-4. Issues and bug fixes.
+4. Addressing issues and bugs.